sodascience/metasyn/README.md

 # MetaSynth
 MetaSynth is a Python package designed to generate tabular synthetic data for rigorous code testing and reproducibility.
+Researchers and data owners can use MetaSynth to generate and share synthetic versions of their sensitive datasets, mitigating privacy concerns.
+Additionally, MetaSynth facilitates transparency and reproducibility, by allowing the underlying MetaFrames to be exported and shared.
+Other researchers can use these to regenerate consistent synthetic datasets, validating published work without requiring sensitive data.

 The package has three main functionalities: